o19s/opensearch-ubi/documentation/schemas.md

 - `message_type`

 	&ensp; (size 100) - originally thought of in terms of ERROR, INFO, WARN, but could be anything useful such as `QUERY` or `CONVERSION`.
-	Can be used to group `action_name` together in logical bins.
+	Can be used to group `action_name` together in logical bins.   _Thinking this should be backend logic in analysis_

 - `message`